Stool233/logseq-store/pages/Mathematics for Computer Science.md

 				- A sound rule preserves truth: if all the antecedents are true in some environment, then so is the conclusion.
 			- Soundness & Validity
 				- Lemma: A rule is sound iff AND{Antecedents} IMPLIES Conclusion is valid.
+		- The Logic of Propositions
+			- power point
 			-
 -
 - Teaching Materials